 - A person with PSC is first and foremost a person, and should not be defined by his or her disease.
 Maintain a normalcy of daily life to the fullest extent possible.
 You may want to be careful of regularly asking questions such as "How do you feel today?" as these may tend to narrow the scope of the interactions and of the person's identity. - Be careful with words or expressions like "We understand" or "I know how you feel."
 Remember, we don't.
 What is important is to be a good listener.
-Sometimes it is good to reflect back to the person what you hear being said. - Some stress/conflict is to be expected in the relationship between the caregiver and the person with PSC.
+Sometimes it is good to reflect back to the person what you hear being said; for example, "I hear you saying you are in a lot of pain today, how can I help?"
+This type of comment creates a more supportive environment, one that lets the person know that he or she is being heard. - Some stress/conflict is to be expected in the relationship between the caregiver and the person with PSC.
 Good communication skills can help lessen this occurrence.
 One positive strategy can be the use of "I" instead of "You."
 "You" messages (such as "You said", "You need") may lead to defensiveness, anger, frustration, etc. "I" messages (such as "I would like to see if we can work out a plan", or "I need your help") allow for a more cooperative, problem-solving, less contentious approach.
-In dealing with interaction concerns, it is helpful to look for common ground and to try and develop a strategy or approach that best meets the needs of the involved persons. - Whatever role the caregiver assumes, it is important to continue to maintain your primary roles: parent of a child with PSC, a spouse, a sibling, and not let the disease eat away at that relationship.
+In dealing with interaction concerns, it is helpful to look for common ground and to try and develop a strategy or approach that best meets the needs of the involved persons.
+Ordinarily it is best to avoid providing unsolicited advice, or, if such advice is provided, to do so in the form of asking, e.g., "have you thought about" or "do you feel it would be helpful to".

-• One objective is to be a team, the PSCer and caregiver(s), with the involved people defining the operation of that team.
+- Whatever role the caregiver assumes, it is very important to continue to maintain your primary roles: parent of a child with PSC, a spouse, a sibling, and not let the disease eat away at that relationship. - One objective is to be a team, the PSCer and caregiver(s), with the involved people defining the operation of that team.